HabibSlim/MovieSpectrum/README.md

 * <a href="https://github.com/opencv/opencv">OpenCV</a>

 # Some examples
-Here are some cool examples built using the script.
+Here are some cool examples built using the script, from some famous Ghibli movies.

 Princess Mononoke